What is a "Co-op"?

 Will I be able to use the Co-op credits toward my degree?

-Majors that participate in the program will award technical elective credit for the co-op courses.
+Most majors that participate in the program will award technical elective credit for the co-op courses.
 Before applying, please consult with your departmental advisor to determine how these credits will apply to your degree program.

 Can I get a Co-op position but not take the courses?